Writers, How To Keep A Healthy Body And Brain

 Also, once the initial tiredness wears off, you get a burst of energy.

 Struggling to keep yourself motivated?
 Trying exercising with a buddy.
-Go out jogging together, visit the gym together or just find someone you can become accountable too.
+Go out jogging or walking together, visit the gym together or just find someone you can become accountable to.
 You know, someone who can ring you up and yell, “Go exercise!”

 If you want to avoid something, avoid processed sugar.
-Processed sugar causes a surge in blood-sugar making the liver turn it into fat.
+Processed sugar causes a surge in blood sugar, then the liver turns that into fat.

 Eat more fruit and veggies, lean meats (if you’re a meat-eater) and reduce your dairy intake as well as all processed and packet foods.